-P: Textbooks and Materials to be Purchased by Students [and other Learning Resources]
+P: Textbooks and Materials to be Purchased by Students

 - 1. Planned Praxis Experience

-- C Personal experience
+- Personal experience

-- C Resource family
+- Resource family

-- C Generative family
+- Generative family

-- C Family experiencing episodic health challenge
+- Family experiencing episodic health challenge

-- C Nursing practise experience
+- Nursing practice experience

-- 2. A list of recommended textbooks and materials is provided for students at the beginning of each semester.
+- A list of recommended textbooks and materials is provided for students at the beginning of each semester.

 - 3. Other Resources

 - Selected readings

 - Selected audio-visual and computer resources

 - Nursing laboratory equipment and supplies